niharikasrivatsa/Projectify/README.md

     - sometimes you need to run `npm install` before running this
     - scan the QR code in the terminal with your phone
     - type `r` in the terminal to reload the app on your phone

+Note: always remember to `git pull` for the most updated version of the code before making changes!